yetanalytics/datasim/README.md

     -l, --alignments URI           The location of an Actor Alignments Document.
     -o, --parameters URI     {...} The location of a Sim Parameters Document.
     -i, --input URI                The location of a JSON file containing a combined simulation input spec.
+        --seed SEED                An integer seed to override the one in the input spec.
+Use -1 for random.
-    -E, --endpoint URI             The xAPI endpoint of an LRS to POST to, ex: https://lrs.example.org/xapi -U, --username URI             The basic auth username for the LRS you wish to post to -P, --password URI             The basic auth password for the LRS you wish to post to -B, --batch-size SIZE     10   The batch size for POSTing to an LRS -L, --post-limit LIMIT    999  The total number of statements that will be sent to the LRS before termination.
+        --actor AGENT_ID           Pass an agent id in the format mbox::malto:bob@example.org to select actor(s) -E, --endpoint URI             The xAPI endpoint of an LRS to POST to, ex: https://lrs.example.org/xapi -U, --username URI             The basic auth username for the LRS you wish to post to -P, --password URI             The basic auth password for the LRS you wish to post to -B, --batch-size SIZE     25   The batch size for POSTing to an LRS -C, --concurrency CONC    4    The max concurrency of the LRS POST pipeline -L, --post-limit LIMIT    999  The total number of statements that will be sent to the LRS before termination.
 Overrides sim params.
 Set to -1 for no limit.
+    -A, --[no-]async               Async operation.
+Use --no-async if statements must be sent to server in timestamp order.
     -h, --help                     Show this list.

 For a simple run, we will first create the simulation specification by combining the inputs, validating them, and outputting to a simulation input file like so: